-Pass an electric current through a high-resistance wire, and you get heat; that is how an electric range boils water.
-Pass a current through water, and the resistance of the liquid itself will convert the electric energy directly into hot water or steam; that is what happens in an electrode boiler.
+Pass electric current through a resistant wire and you get heat.
+That is how an electric range boils water.
+That is also how an immersion element boiler produces steam or hot water.
+Pass a current through water and the resistance of the liquid itself will convert the electric energy directly into hot water or steam.
+This is what happens in an electrode boiler.

-Electrode boilers were developed before World War II, and have been built occasionally since then for special applications.
-Now, with energy suddenly a precious commodity, these sophisticated devices are beginning to sell as never before, and are going into commercial and industrial buildings in sizes that would have seemed gigantic just a few years ago.
+Immersion element boilers were first manufactured by Coates in the early 1920's.
+Electrode boilers were develped before World War II and have been built occasionally since then for special applications.
+Now with energy suddenly a precious commodity these sophisticated devices are being considered, and they are going into commercial and industrial buildings in sizes that would have seemed gigantic just a few years ago.

-In order to properly evaluate the possible use of an electrode boiler for specific applications, it is important to recognize the changes that have recently taken place in the relative status of various forms of "fuel" within the larger energy picture, and also to speculate on what further changes are likely to occur in the future.
-Electricity as an on-site fuel has always had several attractive features: safety, cleanliness, and efficiency.
-Unfortunately, it was also expensive, particularly when compared with plentiful natural gas or cheap fuel oil.
-Coal, and other solid fuels, were only considered for the very largest applications, because of the enormous capital cost of modern equipment and the pollution problems associated with burning solid fuels.
+In order to properly evaluate possible use of an electrode boiler, first let's seek applications.
+It is important to recognize the changes that have recently taken place in the relative status of various forms of fuel within the larger energy picture, and also to speculate on what further changes are likely to occur in the future.
+Electricity is an onsite fuel, has always had several attractive features - it is safe, clean, and efficient.
+Unfortunately, it is also expensive, particularly when compared with pentiful natural gas or cheap fuel oil.
+Coal and other solid fuels were only considered for the very largest applications because of the enormous capital cost of modern equipment and the polution problem associated with burning solid fuels.

-Today, in many areas of the country, industry is discovering that natural gas is no longer readily available, is subject to frequent and prolonged interruption, and is sometimes restricted, curtailed, or denied, particularly for new hook-ups.
-If the price of natural gas is eventually de-regulated (an increasingly likely possibility, especially for industry), it may also no longer be inexpensive.
-All over the country fuel oil prices have risen dramatically, availability has sometimes been a problem, and reliability of supply is open to question.
-Increasingly more stringent pollution control requirements, plant location, fuel-handling problems, rising capital costs and tight fuel supplies all tend to restrict the burning of coal or other solid fuels to only the largest industrial installations or to utility generating plants, and particularly to sites remote from large population centers.
+Today in many areas of the country, industry is discovering that natural gas is readily available, however the price per Therm is increasing.
+If the price of natural gas is eventually deregulated (an increasingly likely possiblity especially for industry) it may also no longer be cheap.
+All over the country fuel oil prices have risen drastically, availability has sometimes been a problem, and reliability of supplies is open to question.
+Increasingly more stringent polution control requirements, plant locations, and fuel handling problems, rising capital costs, and tight fuel supplies all tend to restrict the burning of coal or other solid fuels to only the largest industrial installations, or to utility generating plants, and particularly to sites remote from large polution centers.
 In those situations where it is more available than natural gas, more economical than fuel oil, and cleaner and easier to use than coal, electricity has become an increasingly realistic alternate fuel.

-For the future, electricity enjoys one very important advantage over fossil fuels.
-There are many possible sources of electricity, including tidal, solar, geothermal, wind, and thermonuclear in addition to hydro, nuclear and fossil fuel.
-A great deal of time, effort and money is being devoted to the development of both new technologies and new sources.
-It is significant that electricity is a form of energy, a way of transmitting energy and making it available for use; it is not a source.
-Fossil fuels, on the other hand, are more properly a source.
-While much effort is being expended to find new reserves, very little can be expended to find new sources or create fuel; it is not a renewable resource.
+For the future electricity enjoys one of the very important advantages over fossil fuels.
+There are many possible sources of electricity, including tidal, solar, geothermal, wind, and thermal nuclear in addition to hydro, nuclear, and fossil fuel.
+A great deal of time, effort and money is being devoted to the development of both new technologies and new resources.
+It is significant that electricity is a form of energy, a way of transmitting energy and making it available for use, it is not a source.
+Fossil fuels, on the other hand, are more probably a source.
+While much effort is being expended to find a reserve, very little can be expended to find new resources or create fuel.
+It is not a renewable resource.
 When supplies are exhausted, alternatives will have to take their place.